-As of December 31, 2023 and 2022, the Group's labor pension fund account balance at Bank of Taiwan amounted to \$25,154 and \$24,614, respectively.
-Refer to the website of the Bureau of Labor Funds for information on the labor pension fund assets including the asset portfolio and yield of the fund.
+As of December 31, 2024 and 2023, the Group's labor pension fund account balance at Bank of Taiwan amounted to \$27,614 and \$25,154, respectively.
+Please refer to the website of the Bureau of Labor Funds for information on the labor pension fund assets including the asset portfolio and yield of the fund.